 If you need to weigh large objects (think more than 50 grams), on a consistent basis, then perhaps a precision digital scale isn’t right for you.
 You may need a kitchen scale to accommodate larger items.

-These scales can weight tenths of even hundredths of a gram, and some can even convert the unit of measurement into carats, oz., grams with the push of a button… which may be perfect for gold, gems, diamonds, and other types of jewelry.
+These scales can weight tenths or even hundredths of a gram, and some can even convert the unit of measurement into carats, oz., grams with the push of a button… Which may be perfect for gold, gems, diamonds, and other types of jewelry.

 A quality scale will have a tare feature that allows for net weight readings.
 Perhaps you need to put the item or ingredients that you’re weighing into a plate or bowl.
 Well, you can account for the extra weight of the bowl with a tare feature (sometimes referred to as a “Zero” button).
 Just place the bowl on the scale and press the tare button to reset the displayed weight back to zero.

 You can also use the tare feature to measure several items at once by placing the item on the scale, pressing the tare button to reset the displayed back to zero, then placing the next item on the scale until you’re finished weighing your items.